This website is best viewed in a browser that supports web standards.

 Recipients shall be education majors, preferably with an interest in classroom teaching, shall have demonstrated high academic performance, and show financial need.

 Recipient shall be enrolled full time as an education major.
-Recipient shall also be from Platte City, Missouri and the Platte County R-3 School District.
+Recipient shall also be a U.S. Citizen from Platte City, MO and the Platte County R-3 School District.
 Academic achievement and financial need are leading criteria.

 Recipient must be a full time junior or senior student who demonstrates leadership, has a 2.85 GPA, and is majoring in Elementary Education, Middle School Education or Secondary Education.

-Recipient of scholarship declared an Education Degree, GPA of 2.5, show financial need, and be a member of men’s or women’s varsity track team.
+Recipient of scholarship must have a declared education degree, GPA of 2.50, show financial need, and be a member of men’s or women’s varsity track team.

 Recipients shall be education majors with an interest in classroom teaching.
 First preference shall be given to graduates of Lawson High School.

-Recipient shall be a junior or senior, declared a major in any content area within Early Childhood Education, Elementary Education, Middle School Education, or Secondary Education, and be in the process of submitting paperwork for International Student Teaching placement.
-Academic achievement and financial need will be leading criteria.
+Recipient shall be a junior or senior, declared a major in any content area within Early Childhood Education, Elementary Education, Middle School Education, or Secondary Education.
+First preference will be given to those in the process of submitting paperwork for International Student Teaching placement, and second preference will be given to those participating in a Study Abroad program.

 Recipient shall maintain enrollment to be considered as full-time students.
 He/she shall be a graduate of a Missouri Platte County high school and shall be an education major.
 Academic achievement and financial need will be leading criteria.